VictorTaelin/Interaction-Type-Theory/README.md

 "execution", as defined by Yves Lafont [citation], which also coincides with Damiano Mazza's observational equivalence [citation].

-What is surprising is the observation that this minimal system is capable of encoding arbitrary types, propositions and proofs, in a way that is closely connected to Type Theory and the Calculus of Constructions.
+My hypothesis is that this minimal system is capable of encoding arbitrary types, propositions and proofs, in a way that is closely connected to Type Theory and the Calculus of Constructions.
 This is done by reserving a symbol for annotations (ANN), and then treating graphs connected to